whatcheers/nextCloudDockerBackup/README.md

 # nextCloudDockerBackup

-This project provides a robust backup solution for Nextcloud instances running in Docker containers.
+This project provides a robust backup solution for Nextcloud instances running in Docker containers using the default nextcloud docker installation method for Ubuntu 22.04.
 The script performs incremental backups of the Nextcloud data directory, configuration files, and PostgreSQL database, ensuring data integrity and efficient use of storage.

 ## Features